-- Contractor or Subcontractor Information.

-- Name of company & address.

-- o Payroll Number.

-- Week Ending date.

-- o Project and Location. - o Project or Contract Number. - Name and Individual Identifying Number of each worker on each weekly payroll submitted. - Number of Withholding Exemptions if needed. - Work Classification(s) description of work actually performed by each laborer or mechanic (consult classification and minimum wage schedule set forth in contract specifications if needed). - If additional classifications are deemed necessary, PRDOH Davis-Bacon Wage Unit shall provide guidance. - If an individual may be shown as having worked in more than one classification, provide an accurate breakdown of hours worked in each classification as maintained and shown on the submitted payroll by use of separate entries. - Hours worked should list the day and date and straight time and overtime hours worked as applicable. - On all contracts subject to the Contract Work Hours Standard Act, enter hours worked in excess of 40 hours a week as "overtime". - o Reflect the total amount of hours worked. - The Rate of Pay (Including Fringe Benefits paid in cash): The straight time for each worker, listing the actual hourly rate paid for straight time worked, plus cash paid in lieu of fringe benefits paid.
-When recording the straight time hourly rate, any cash paid in lieu of fringe benefits may be shown separately from the basic hourly rate. - When overtime is worked, the overtime hourly rate paid plus any cash in lieu of fringe benefits paid should be shown for each worker.
-Payment of not less than time and one-half the basic or regular rate paid is required for overtime under CWHSSA if the prime contract exceeds \$100,000. - In addition to paying no less than the predetermined rate for the classification which an individual works, the contractor must pay amounts predetermined as fringe benefits in the wage decision made part of the contract to approved fringe benefit plans, funds or programs or shall pay as cash in lieu of fringe benefits. - Gross Amount Earned for "This Project" should be listed which was earned on this project.
-If part of a worker's weekly wage was earned on projects other than the project described on the payroll being submitted, it should be reflected in a separate area named "All Projects".
+- Contractor or Subcontractor Information. - Name of company & address. - Payroll Number. - Week Ending date. - Project and Location. - Project or Contract Number. - Name and Individual Identifying Number of each worker on each weekly payroll submitted. - Number of Withholding Exemptions if needed. - Work Classification(s) description of work actually performed by each laborer or mechanic (consult classification and minimum wage schedule set forth in contract specifications if needed). - If additional classifications are deemed necessary, PRDOH Davis-Bacon Wage Unit shall provide guidance. - An individual may be shown as having worked in more than one classification with an accurate breakdown of hours worked in separate entries for each classification in the weekly certified payroll submission. - Hours worked should list the day and date and straight time and overtime hours worked as applicable. - On all contracts subject to the Contract Work Hours Standard Act, enter hours worked in excess of 40 hours a week as "overtime". - Reflect the total amount of hours worked. - The Rate of Pay (Including Fringe Benefits paid in cash): The straight time for each worker, listing the actual hourly rate paid for straight time worked, plus cash paid in lieu of fringe benefits paid.
+When recording the straight time hourly rate, any cash paid in lieu of fringe benefits may be shown separately from the basic hourly rate.

-&lt;sup>35 Act No. 4-2017, known as the "Labor Transformation and Flexibility Act", defines overtime as hours worked in excess of eight (8) per calendar day as well as the hours worked in excess of forty (40) during the workweek, hours worked during the period in which a business shall be closed to the public by law, the hours worked during the rest day, or as defined in a collective bargaining agreement.
+&lt;sup>35 Act No. 4-2017, known as the "Labor Transformation and Flexibility Act", defines overtime as hours worked in excess of 8 per calendar day as well as the hours worked in excess of forty (40) during the workweek, hours worked during the period in which a business shall be closed to the public by law, the hours worked during the rest day, or as defined in a collective bargaining agreement.